sumitpsm/wlconfig/README.md

 > Optional: You can commit the changes by `git commit -m "message"`

 ## Note:
 > Moving Configuration: Copy the directory to your preferred path.
-Run `sudo ./init.sh` to recreate symlinks to your config.
+Run `./init.sh` to recreate symlinks to your config.
 Then you can delete the original directory.

 > Sometimes nixos doesn't allow to rebuild from configuration flake due to ownership problems.
 To get around this use: `sudo chown -r <USERNAME>:users .`